 Robotic Joint Center

-The Robotic Joint Center at The Stone Clinic is an international destination for robotic-assisted joint replacement surgery for total and partial knee.
+The Robotic Joint Center at The Stone Clinic is an international destination for robotic-assisted joint replacement surgery for total and partial knee replacement.

 Kevin R. Stone, MD is one of the country’s most experienced outpatient MAKOplasty® surgeons.
-Dr. Stone has performed 4500 knee operations (both biologic and robotic assisted) with the same surgical team and a significant number of partial knee replacements.
+Dr. Stone has performed over 4500 knee operations (both biologic and robotic-assisted).
 He was one of the first surgeons to optimize outpatient robotic partial knee replacement.
-Follow up studies show a very high success rate since robotic surgery was commenced in 2012.
-Dr. Stone is consistently listed as one of the country’s top 25 Ambulatory Surgery Center (ASC) leaders and ranks amongst the country’s top 100 knee surgeons.
+Follow-up studies show a very high success rate since robotic surgery began in 2012.
+Dr. Stone is consistently listed as one of the country’s top 25 Ambulatory Surgery Center (ASC) leaders and ranks amongst the country’s top 75 knee surgeons1.

 - A more natural knee motion